Frequently asked questions

 Some areas of the Gallery and/or some temporary exhibitions may, at various times, be excluded from this policy.
 These areas will display signage at the entrance of the exhibition or gallery space advising of the photography restrictions.

 Q. Can I sketch in the Gallery?

 A. Yes, however chalk-based products and charcoal are not permitted in the Gallery spaces as dust picked up by the air-conditioning may damage artworks.
 Permission for “wet sketching” - the use of oils, acrylics and watercolour paints - must be obtained in advanced by contacting the Public Programs Office on +61 8 9492 6644.
 The maximum size sketchbook allowed in the Gallery is the A3 size.

-As a free service available to everyone there are restrictions on making excessive demands on the limited bandwidth and all users are required to accept the terms and conditions as they connect to the free WiFi service.
+As free services available to everyone there are restrictions on making excessive demands on the limited bandwidth and all users are required to accept the terms and conditions as they connect to these free WiFi services.

 Q. How do I access the free WiFi internet service?

 In order to access the free WiFi internet service you will need to follow these simple steps: